 Fender Bruno Mars Stratocaster in Mars Mocha

-Silky smooth sonics with a touch of flash is an accurate description of both the artist and this signature guitar.
-The Bruno Mars Stratocaster features a marvelous Mars Mocha hue aged with an heirloom finish that matches the vintaged gold hardware and plastic control knobs.
+Silky smooth sonics with a touch of flash is an accurate description of both the artist and the Bruno Mars Stratocaster.
+This artist model features a marvelous Mars Mocha hue aged with an heirloom finish that matches the vintaged gold hardware and plastic control knobs.
 There’s a Noiseless Strat pickup in the bridge, along with custom Bruno Mars single-coils in the neck and bridge.
 This refined and classy Stratocaster can go from funk to pop to rock at will.

 Pictured: Fender Bruno Mars Stratocaster in Mars Mocha